 How to Get Unbanned from Dota 2

-In order to try and get your Dota 2 account unbanned, you must first submit an unban appeal, which can be sent through two different methods.
+In order to try and get your Dota 2 account unbanned, you must first submit an unban appeal, which can be sent through three different methods.

 Method 1 – via Steam